iraf-community/iraf-community.github.io/unixsmg.rst

 devices you wish to access from IRAF (there is currently no "printcap" file in IRAF).
 The entry for a printer contains one special device-specific entry, called `DD`.
-This consists of three fields: the device name, e.g. "node!device", the template for the temporary spoolfile, and the UNIX command to be used to dispose of the file to the printer.
+This consists of three fields: the device name, e.g. `node!device`, the template for the temporary spoolfile, and the UNIX command to be used to dispose of the file to the printer.
 On most UNIX systems it is not necessary to make use of the node name and IRAF networking to access a remote device since UNIX *lpr* already provides this